-Our Early Years’ Department caters for students aged 4 to 5 years and is an integral part of our provision.
+Our Early Years’ Department caters for students aged 3 to 5 years (as of 2018/19 academic year) and is an integral part of our provision.
 We aim to provide a happy, secure and caring environment in which the pupils feel safe and nurtured.
 This, combined with educationally stimulating surroundings and activities, encourages our students to develop their inquisitive nature and learn at their own pace.

 The EYFS is made up of 4 themes: The Unique Child, Positive Relationships, The Enabling Environment and Learning and Development.
 These themes are important as they all combine to ensure young children make good, strong progress in their earliest years.
 This Stage in life is the most important as children’s minds and bodies grow and develop most from birth to age 4.